JSaldivia/coding-interview-road-map/README.md

 ## Not all the roadmaps will take you to your goals but they will for sure take you to where you belong!!!

 ### Hi, I am José Saldivia:
 I want to share my journey with all of you by making this repositori public.
-While I am learning and preparing for interviews, this log will also work to documment my progress.
-My focus will be in Software Engineering using C, a low level language I have pick in order to understand more about memory allocation, and memory leacks.
-Before starting, I will advice you to check some cool gides or do some readings regarding programming languages and why there are so many.\
+While I am learning and preparing for interviews, this log will also work to documment my progress.\ My focus will be in Software Engineering using C, a low level language I have pick in order to challange my problem solving skills by thinking outside of the box while understanding more about memory allocation, and memory leacks.\ Before starting, I will advice you to check some cool gides or do some readings regarding programming languages and which one will fit you best.\
-While choosing a language, is recommended to know what are your goals, web dev, software, data science, mobile, cross platform? are some example questins to ask before picking one, but keep in mind there is no right nor wrong when choosing a language, just stick with one and make the best learning experience.
+While choosing a language, is recommended to know what are your goals.
+Web dev, software, data science, mobile, cross platform? are some example questins to ask before picking one, but keep in mind there is no right nor wrong when choosing a language, just stick with one and make the best learning experience.
 Have fun, breake your working code, break it again and read what the compiler says! repeat this step as many times as possible to get comfortable with error messages and warnings.

 ### In addition I want to add a recently discovery:
 [John Washam's](https://github.com/jwasham) repository!!! this offers insightful resources for preparing for [job interviews](https://github.com/jwasham/coding-interview-university). and its definitely worth exploring!

 [Reminder] This repository is a log of my progress throughout my job hunts journey, a guided doccument while preparing for coding interviews.\
-I will be going trough subjects such as:
+I will be going trough:
-- [] Introduction to programming
+- [ ] Introduction to programming
-    - [] Starting Point (from zero to arrays and linked lists)
+    - [ ] Starting Point (from zero to arrays and linked lists)
-- [] DSA (Data Structure and Algorithms)
+- [ ] DSA (Data Structure and Algorithms)
-    - [] Linked lists and Arrays
+    - [ ] Linked lists and Arrays
-    - [] Queue
+    - [ ] Queue
-    - [] Stacks
+    - [ ] Stacks
-    - [] Hash Tables
+    - [ ] Hash Tables
-    - [] Trees
+    - [ ] Trees
-        - [] What are Trees?
+        - [ ] What are Trees?
-        - [] Binary Search Trees
+        - [ ] Binary Search Trees
-        - [] DFS (Depth-First Search)
+        - [ ] DFS (Depth-First Search)
-        - [] BFS (Breadth-First Search)
+        - [ ] BFS (Breadth-First Search)
-        - [] Balanced Searc trees
+        - [ ] Balanced Searc trees
-        - [] Tree traversals: pre/post/in-order DFS, BFS
+        - [ ] Tree traversals: pre/post/in-order DFS, BFS
     - [] Sorting
-        -[] Insertions sort
+        -[ ] Insertions sort
-        -[] Selection sort
+        -[ ] Selection sort
-        -[] Heap sort
+        -[ ] Heap sort
-        -[] Merge sort
+        -[ ] Merge sort
-    - [] Graphs
+    - [ ] Graphs
-        - [] what are graphs?
+        - [ ] what are graphs?
-        - [] Directed and Undirected
+        - [ ] Directed and Undirected
-        - [] Adjacency List
+        - [ ] Adjacency List
-        - [] Adjacency Matrix
+        - [ ] Adjacency Matrix
-        - []
+        - [ ]
-- [] Algrothm Comlexity (Big-O notation)
+- [ ] Algrothm Comlexity (Big-O notation)

-- [] :tada:
+- [ ] :tada:

  Feel free to explore my updates and reflections as I navigate through this process.